Ultrametric analogues of Ulam stability of groups: Ultrametric stability

 \begin{proof} By Theorem \ref{thm:pw_un} we only need to show that uniform stability implies pointwise stability.
 Let $\widehat{\Gamma}$ be a finitely presented such that $\Gamma$ is the largest residually $\C$-quotient of $\widehat{\Gamma}$.
 If $\Gamma$ is uniformly stable, then $\widehat{\Gamma}$ is uniformly stable by Theorem \ref{thm:rf}; being finitely presented $\widehat{\Gamma}$ is also pointwise stable by Theorem \ref{thm:pw_un}, and so $\Gamma$ is pointwise stable again by Theorem \ref{thm:rf}. \end{proof}

-In case $\G$ is profinite and $\C$ is the class of all finite groups, it is tempting to conjecture that all finitely generated residually finite groups have this property, and so the equivalence of Theorem \ref{thm:pw_un} applies to all of them.
+In case $\G$ is profinite and $\C$ is the class of all finite groups, it is tempting to conjecture that all finitely generated residually finite groups satisfy the hypotheses of Corollary \ref{cor:fgrf}, and so the equivalence of Theorem \ref{thm:pw_un} applies to all of them.
 This is not the case.
 Indeed, let $\Gamma$ be a finitely generated residually finite group.
 Suppose that we know: \begin{enumerate} \item Whenever $C$ is finitely presented and $C \to \Gamma$ is a surjective homomorphism, $C$ is \emph{large}, that is, it virtually surjects onto $F_2$. \item There exist finite groups onto which $\Gamma$ does \emph{not} virtually surject. \end{enumerate} Then $\Gamma$ cannot be the largest residually finite quotient of a finitely presented group.
 The paper \cite{covers} contains many examples of such groups.

 \begin{example} A finitely generated group that surjects onto $\mathbb{Z}$ with locally finite kernel satisfies Property $1.$ above \cite[Post-Scriptum]{covers}.
 Thus the Lamplighter group $\mathbb{Z}/2\mathbb{Z} \wr \mathbb{Z}$ (which satisfies Property $2.$, for example because it is metabelian) cannot be the largest residually finite quotient of a finitely presented group. \end{example}